lightdock/lightdock.github.io/tutorials/basics.md

 ### 2.2.
 Residue Restraints
-From version `0.6.0`, distance restraints on both receptor and ligand have been implemented.
+From version `0.6.0`, distance restraints on both receptor and/or ligand have been implemented.
 This new feature works in the following way:

 From a `restraints_file` file containing the following information: